Pointwise ergodic theorem for locally countable quasi-pmp graphs: Packed and approximately saturated tilings

-\begin{theorem} For any countable Borel equivalence relation $E$ on $X$, $p \in \R^+$, and a Borel $\FC \subseteq \FinrE$, there is a Borel prepartition $\PC \subseteq \FC$ that is $p$-packed within $\FC$ modulo $\rho$-deficient. \end{theorem} \begin{proof} By \cite{Kechris-Miller}*{Proof of Lemma 7.3}, the intersection graph on $\FinE$ admits a countable Borel coloring and we fix one.
-Let $(k_n)$ be a sequence of natural numbers in which each $k \in \N$ appears infinitely-many times.
+\begin{theorem} For any countable Borel equivalence relation $E$ on $X$, $p \in \R^+$, and a Borel $\SC \subseteq \FinE$, there is a Borel tiling $\PC \subseteq \SC$ that is $p$-packed within $\SC$ modulo $\coc$-deficient. \end{theorem} \begin{proof} By \cite{Kechris-Miller}*{Proof of Lemma 7.3}, the intersection graph on $\FinE$ admits a countable Borel coloring and we fix one so that the colors are natural numbers.